OpenChannelSSD/liblightnvm/doc/src/tutorial/tutorial-s20/nvm_vblk.rst

 flat address space which is read/written in a manner equivalent to the read/write primitives offered by libc.

-The minimum construction encapsulates managing address-construction across planes and setting plane hints.
-See section :ref:`sec-tut-vblk-plane`.
-Increased utilization of parallel units in a device is achieved by constructing a virtual block as either a :ref:`sec-tut-vblk-set` or a :ref:`sec-tut-vblk-line`.
+See section :ref:`sec-tut-vblk-single` for the minimal construction of virtual blocks.
+Increased utilization of parallel units in a device is achieved by constructing a virtual block as either a :ref:`sec-tut-vblk-set-s20` or a :ref:`sec-tut-vblk-line-s20`.

 ..
 NOTE :: C API documentation of the virtual block is available in :ref:`sec-capi-nvm_vblk`

-.. _sec-tut-vblk-plane:
+.. _sec-tut-vblk-single:

 Single Chunk
 ------------